Operational Leadership for Single Family Offices

 Maybe the right people are in place.
 Maybe they're not.
 Either way, the playbook lives in their heads, and you are the only thing keeping it together.

 You don't need another advisor with an opinion.
-You need a discrete operator who handles the complexity quietly, without pulling you into every decision, and without adding to your plate.
+You need a seasoned operator who can build the systems and structure your office has never had, who works quietly and discreetly without pulling you into every decision, and leaves you with a family office that runs without you having to hold it together.